fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_4.md

 PyPI easy and secure.
 It handles authentication over HTTPS to keep your PyPI credentials secure, and handles the uploading of packages to PyPI.)

-This is now beyond the scope of this book.
+This is now beyond the scope of this course.
 However, for information about how to start contributing through PyPI, take a look at the Python Packaging User Guide^4 and the the PyPI^5 section of the Python documentation.